ds300/derivablejs/README.md

 Derivables get around this problem by using a push-pull system: if atomic state is changed, control is pushed directly to the leaves of the dependency graph which then pull changes down through the graph, automatically ensuring that nodes are evaluated in topological order to avoid glitches.

-Since Derivables only have to model atomic and derivative state, they can also do a few other things waaay better than Observables:
+Since Derivables only have to model atomic and derived state, they can also do a few other things waaay better than Observables:

 - **Grokkability and Wieldiness**